Alexander-Riedel/kan-mind-backend/README.md

 # 🧠 KanMind – Kanban Backend API

 This is the backend for **KanMind**, a task management and collaboration tool inspired by Kanban.
-It is built using **Django** and **Django REST Framework**, with support for user authentication, boards, tasks, comments, and role-based permissions.
+It is developed as part of a **training project for the Developer Akademie** and is intended for testing and educational purposes only.

+> ❗ **Important:** This project is part of a course exercise at the Developer Akademie.
+> It is not intended for production use and does **not** include a license.

 ---